SetProtocol/set-protocol-v2-subgraph/README.md

 ### External Deployment to Hosted Service

-1. Build the Set Protocol Docker base image
+1. Build the Set Protocol Docker subgraph image

    `task docker-build`

-1. Deploy hosted subgraph to network specified by the `NETWORK_HOSTED` argument
+1. Deploy hosted subgraph to network specified by the `NETWORK_EXTERNAL` argument

-   `task deploy-hosted [-- NETWORK_HOSTED SUBGRAPH_ACCESS_TOKEN]`
+   `task deploy-hosted [-- NETWORK_EXTERNAL SUBGRAPH_ACCESS_TOKEN]`

-   Note: `NETWORK_HOSTED` and `SUBGRAPH_ACCESS_TOKEN` must be provided as input arguments or defined in the dotenv configuration.
+   Note: `NETWORK_EXTERNAL` and `SUBGRAPH_ACCESS_TOKEN` must be provided as input arguments or defined in the dotenv configuration.
 Input arguments take precendence over dotenv configurations.
 For input arguments, you can specify just the network, or both the network and the access token, but you cannot provide the access token alone.

 **IMPORTANT NOTE**